Teacher/Coach

 -

-While initially hesitant, I have found that virtual training over Zoom is actually quite effective.
-Is it the same thing as taking a group lesson?
-No, it’s different skills, but vital skills nonetheless that really allow for personalized instruction.
+HEAR ME OUT: virtual training is actually quite effective!
+Is it the same as taking a group acting class?
+No, it’s a different skillset, BUT it really allows for personalized instruction without the exhaustion of in-person interaction.

 Fair warning, I do have a sweet crate-trained doggo :)